 Early 1994 – Pot Luck!

 Early 1994 – The Blue Swimmer Crab industry was now under discussion to go to a quota system.
 At this time, Dennis was an active committee member and was a critical influencer of the crab management strategies we know today.
 Dennis and Karen changed their business model in preparation for the new quota system coming into force and bought the Pot Luck.
 Dennis undertakes extensive moderations to the Pot Luck enabling the ability to do live crabs and started experimenting with 2m pots.
-The couple are the first to do live crabs to market.
+The couple

 Mid 1994 – The family grows